laymi0/traffy/README.md

 ## Features

-- Fetch up to 3 tasks assigned to a user
 - Check if a task is completed
 - Fully asynchronous using `aiohttp`
 - Easy to use, with `resource_id` set once in the client